How to Enjoy Candy

 Humans have a natural fondness for sugar.
-We have special receptors on our tongue that respond only to sugar.
-It’s a survival mechanism.
+Special receptors on our tongue respond only to sugar.
+This is a survival mechanism.
 For prehistoric hunter-gatherers a hint of sweetness in a piece of vegetation was a sign it contained calories and was safe to eat.

-Here’s the key to enjoying sugar.
-Adding a little is not a problem.
+Here’s the trick to enjoying sugar: a little goes a long way.
+Try eating a spoonful of sugar; it’s sickeningly sweet.
+It doesn’t take much sugar to sweeten things up.
 The carbohydrate content of a teaspoon of sugar is 4 grams.
-Compare that to a slice of white bread, which releases 13 grams of sugar once it gets to your digestive tract.
+Compare that to a slice of white bread, which contains 13 grams of sugar.

-The problem with sugar is that you mix it with starch or with water it loses its sweetness.
-Consequently, you have to add of sugar to taste the sweetness.
-For example, a typical cookie contains 5 teaspoons of added sugar; it’s almost 50 percent sugar.
+The problem with sugar is that when you mix it with starch or with water it loses its sweetness.
+Consequently, you have to add a lot of sugar to taste the sweetness.
+For example, a typical cookie contains 5 teaspoons of added sugar.
+It’s almost 50 percent sugar.
 A 12 ounce can of Coca-Cola contains 10 teaspoons.
-Pure sugar is sickenly sweet.
-However, dissolving it in water or diluting it with starch takes away its sweetness, which allows us to consume more of those foods than we otherwise would.
-This is why cookies, cakes and sugar-sweetened soft drinks are among foods (if you call soda a food) with the highest glycemic loads.
+Diluting sugar with starch or liquid tricks us into consuming more sugar than we otherwise would.
+This is why cookies, cakes and sugar-sweetened soft drinks are among foods with the highest glycemic loads.

 Sugar Is Not a Problem If You Can Taste It

-You can enjoy sweets without overloading your system with sugar if you can really taste the sugar.
+You can enjoy sweets without overloading your system with sugar if you really taste the sugar.
 For example, it doesn’t take much sugar to sweeten chocolate.
 Two squares of Ghiradelli’s dark chocolate contains 1-1/2 teaspoons of added sugar.
-A handful of JellyBeans, a notoriously sweet indulgence, contains 1-1/2 teaspoons.
+A handful of JellyBeans contains 1-1/2 teaspoons.
 You can sweeten up a bowl of berries just fine with a half-teaspoon of sugar.
 Compare that to a 12-ounce Coke that contains 10 teaspoons of sugar or a cookie with 5 teaspoons of added sugar along with the flour in it that quickly turns to sugar in your stomach.

 Bottom line: sugar is not a problem if it’s not dissolved in water or mixed with flour.